Pros and Cons of Ionic Framework

 - XCode: If you want to develop an iOS app on Windows or work on a MAC platform, you need to install XCode.

-Many code editors are used for developing.
+Many code editors are used for development.
 Ionic applications are Ionic Studio, Atom, Webstorm.

 Features of the Ionic framework